nmbrgts/simple-rest-api/README.md

 * The users resource has been expanded to allow for making requests to the individual user enpoint, **api/v1/users/[id]**.
 This also allows users to update or delete their accounts with POST and DELETE, respectively.
 * The Review Model has been updated to share a foreign key with the User Model to connect users to the reviews they author.
 The user and review resources have been updated to reflect this.
 Users may only update thier own reviews.
 *  The user resource provides a list of relative links to reviews written and the review resource provides a single relative link to the author's resource end point.
 * Added Comment resource that allows users to comment on reviews as well as other comments.
+Comments can be accessed through the endpoint: **api/v1/comments** or by id **api/v1/comments/[id]**.
 Child comments are reflected in **api/v1/reviews** resource and comments posted by users are reflected in **api/v1/users** resource.
+* Added upvotes and downvotes for comments and reviews.
+This is accessible throught the **api/v1/upvote** and **api/v1/downvote** endpoints.
+Users may upvote or downvote a comment or review by posting a form or json to the endpoint containing the target url or uri (json/uri ex: {"url": "comments/1"}).
+Up/Downvote scores are reflected in comment and review responses as well as in a global user "karma" that aggregates total up/downvotes.

 Features that I would like to add: